-If you have issues with you knees when you fly, then this product will be a life-saver for you.
-I haven’t used this device personally, but plan to purchase one because I have a friend who swears by it.
+If you have issues with your knees when you fly, then this product will be a life-saver for you.
+I haven’t used this device personally, but I plan to purchase one because I have a friend who swears by it.
 Simply attach the device to the tray table at your seat, and then slide your feet in and enjoy.
 It will do your knees a world of good on those really long flights.
 And at $9.99, you can’t go wrong.

 MonTien Wine Bottle Protectors

 These wine protectors really came in handy during our trip last year to Sonoma Valley.
 I really wish we had these when we visited both Italy and Spain.
 If you are tired of wrapping wine bottles in clothing inside your checked bags, then you will really enjoy these wine protectors.
 They are a bit on the pricier side at $13.95, but they are re-usable.